100 Nights of Hero: Plot

+As the days pass, Cherry becomes increasingly anxious about the approaching deadline to become pregnant and Jerome's absence.
+Manfred continues his attempts to seduce Cherry, and tension builds between him and Hero.
+Cherry learns that Jerome does not intend to return soon and, craving intimacy, kisses Hero.
+When Cherry discovers that Hero can read and write, conflict arises between them.
+Cherry agrees to conceive a child with Manfred in order to fulfill the requirement imposed on her.
+At that moment, Jerome returns, revealing that the one hundred nights have ended.
+He declares Manfred the winner of the wager and orders that Cherry be confined until charges can be brought against her.
+Manfred objects and declares that he intends to remain with Cherry.

+Hero intervenes, claiming responsibility for influencing Cherry through forbidden stories.
+Cherry declares her love for Hero and states that the stories have changed her understanding of her life.
+Jerome responds by accusing Hero of witchcraft and calls for her punishment.
+Hero explains to Cherry that her mother, Agnes, had participated in a group dedicated to preserving stories through tapestries.
+A member named Wilmot later entered the castle as a maid and hid stories throughout the building.
+Hero came to the castle as a maid to recover these stories after Wilmot's death, but remained after finding them and continued writing herself.

+Cherry and Hero are put on trial for witchcraft and perversion and are sentenced to death.
+The guards of the castle, having discovered Hero's hidden writings, share them with others, leading to growing public support.
+A crowd gathers during the execution.
+When given the opportunity to confess wrongdoing in exchange for mercy, both Cherry and Hero refuse.
+They instead choose to jump from the execution site.
+Their actions lead to the spread of storytelling among women.
+Cherry and Hero survive through supernatural intervention and are transformed into constellations, becoming known as the Heroes.

 Production

 In September 2024, it was announced that an adaptation of the graphic novel The One Hundred Nights of Hero by Isabel Greenberg was in development, with Julia Jackman writing and directing, and Nicholas Galitzine, Emma Corrin, Maika Monroe, and Charli XCX joining the cast.
 In November, it was revealed that Richard E. Grant, Amir El-Masry and Felicity Jones had joined the cast.
 Xenia Patricia serves as the cinematographer, Amélie Labrèche and Oona Flaherty edited the film, and Oliver Coates composed the score.

 Filming

 Principal photography began on 27 September 2024 and wrapped on 29 October.

 Release

 100 Nights of Hero had its world premiere at the 82nd Venice International Film Festival at the Settimana Internazionale della Critica section on 6 September 2025.
 In May 2025, Independent Film Company acquired the film's North American rights.
-The film is scheduled to be released in the United States on 5 December 2025.
+The film was released in the United States on 5 December 2025.
 In September 2025, it was announced as the Closing Night film of the 69th BFI London Film Festival.
 In October 2025, Vue Lumière acquired the film's UK & Irish rights.